bnb-chain/greenfield-cmd/README.md

 gnfd-cmd gen-key --privKeyFile key.txt --password password.txt  key.json
 ```

-After the keystore file is generated, other commands need to be run with the addition of "--keystore keystore-path".
+After the keystore file is generated, other commands need to be run with the addition of "-k keystore-path".
 The default keystore file is "key.json".

 #### Account Operations